 When you breathe the tiny asbestos fibers in (which are naked to the human eye), they can get stuck deep in the tissue of your lungs and will remain there for a long time, eventually causing scarring and inflammation.

-Over time, this can lead to several different types of asbestos-related lung diseases and lung problems, including the following:-
+Over time, this can lead to several different types of asbestos-related lung diseases and problems with the lungs, including the following:-

 Each of these asbestos-related diseases will have different symptoms, which tend to vary depending on which disease you have and how much damage it has caused to your lungs.